Theses

 • Global Electronic Theses and Dissertation Search: a database of open-access electronic theses and dissertations worldwide from the Networked Digital Library of Theses and Dissertations.

-This section is for postgraduate researcher students who will be submitting an online PhD thesis as part of their doctorate degree.
+This section is for postgraduate research students who will be submitting an online PhD or masters by research thesis as part of their degree.

-Many theses will include text, images, or other materials that were originally created by other people - this is known as 'third party content'.
-Material that might be in your thesis and which could be considered third party content includes:
+As an essential feature of scholarship, many theses will include text, images, or other materials that were originally created by other people: this is known as 'third party content'.
+Third party material that you incorporate into your thesis might include:

-• Lengthy quotations and extracts from publications such as books or journals even if you have attributed them correctly.
+• Quotations and extracts from publications such as books or journals

 • Patented material